If you travel to a higher elevation without letting your body adjust to the new altitude

-Altitude sickness is divided into three categories which may coexist.
+Altitude sickness is divided into three categories that may coexist.
 The first, and by far most common, is acute mountain sickness or AMS.
 This usually occurs within 1 to 24 hours of ascending to altitude.
 Common symptoms include headache, fatigue or exhaustion, lightheadedness, loss of appetite, insomnia or restless sleeping, and nausea.
 The duration of these symptoms generally is 24 to 48 hours and will usually improve as long as one does not ascend any higher.

 The second category is high altitude pulmonary edema, also known as “HAPE.”
-With HAPE one develops fluid in the lungs usually 24 to 72 hours after ascending to altitude.
-In addition to the symptoms of AMS, one may experience severe coughing, shortness of breath that is out of proportion to exertion level, and a fullness sensation in the chest.
+With HAPE, one develops fluid in the lungs, usually 24 to 72 hours after ascending to altitude.
+In addition to AMS symptoms, one may experience severe coughing, shortness of breath that is out of proportion to exertion level, and a fullness sensation in the chest.
 HAPE is an urgent medical problem requiring immediate descent to lower altitude and seeking medical care.

 The third category of altitude sickness is high altitude cerebral edema, also known as “HACE.”
-With HACE one develops swelling of the tissues of the brain usually 24 to 72 hours after ascending to altitude.
-In addition to the symptoms of AMS, one may experience profound fatigue, weakness, inability to walk with a normal gait, lack of concentration, confusion, and delirium.
+With HACE, one develops swelling of the brain’s tissues, usually 24 to 72 hours after ascending to altitude.
+In addition to AMS symptoms, one may experience profound fatigue, weakness, inability to walk with a normal gait, lack of concentration, confusion, and delirium.
 HACE is an emergency and warrants immediate descent to lower altitude and emergency medical care.

 Treatment and Prevention